 The elements of the Fernhill estate outlined in Table 3 below have been graded as Moderate, High or Exceptional significance.
 All other elements of the Fernhill Estate have been graded as of Little Significance, Neutral or Intrusive.
 In understanding an assessment of the heritage impact of the proposal, this HIS will primarily look at the impact of the proposal on the elements of the Fernhill estate listed in Table 3, potential impacts on heritage items in the vicinity, and will also discuss view issues.

-Table 3: Elements of Exceptional High or Moderate Significance in areas affected by the proposal
+Table 3: Elements of Exceptional High or Moderate Significance on the Fernhill estate